This post may include affiliate links; see our disclosure policy.

 • Add salt and pepper.
 Just ⅛ teaspoon salt per dish does the trick!

-• It takes about 12 to 15 minutes to cook eggs in a ramekin to where the yolk is runny and the white is set.
-The style is closest to sunny side up eggs.
+• Bake 12 to 15 minutes.
+Usually my eggs are perfectly cooked at 13 minutes in a ramekin to where the yolk is runny and the white is set.
+This style is closest to sunny side up eggs.
+You can cook a few minutes longer if you want the yolk to be set.
+Start checking at 12 minutes to gauge timing: it all depends on the thickness of your baking dish.

 Oven baked eggs

 Are you cooking up a special brunch?
-There are so many fun things to serve with baked eggs…in fact, we’re not sure where to begin!
-Here are a few of our favorite ideas:
+There are so many fun things to serve with baked eggs.
+Here are a few of my favorite ideas:

 Oven baked eggs